yanshuaicao/yanshuaicao.github.io/README.md

 For frequently asked questions, please refer to [FAQ.md](FAQ.md).

-#### Related posts

-By default, there will be a related posts section on the bottom of the blog posts.
-These are generated by selecting the `max_related` most recent posts that share at least `min_common_tags` tags with the current post.
-If you do not want to display related posts on a specific post, simply add `related_posts: false` to the front matter of the post.
-If you want to disable it for all posts, simply set `enabled` to false in the `related_blog_posts` section in [_config.yml](_config.yml).

-## FAQ

-For frequently asked questions, please refer to [FAQ.md](FAQ.md).

 ## Contributing

 Contributions to al-folio are very welcome!
 Before you get started, please take a look at [the guidelines](CONTRIBUTING.md).